CS2103JAN2017-W10-B4/addressbook-level4/docs/UserGuide.md

 Saves WhatsLeft data file to new location and updates the default storage location to new filepath.<br>
 Format: `save FILEPATH`

-> * Valid `FILEPATH` should be entered.
+> * Valid `FILEPATH` should be entered, inclusive of filename with the xml filetype.
-> * WhatsLeft application will automatically load from the new storage location when started in the future.
+> * WhatsLeft application will automatically load from the new storage location when started subsequently.

 Examples:

-* `save /User/Andy/Documents`
+* `save /User/Andy/Documents/WhatsLeft.xml`
-  Saves the current WhatsLeft content to /User/Andy/Documents.
+  Saves the current WhatsLeft content to /User/Andy/Documents/WhatsLeft.xml

 #### 2.12.2.
 Read WhatsLeft from new location
 Loads WhatsLeft data file from new location and updates the default storage location to new filepath.<br>
 Format: `read FILEPATH`

-> * Valid `FILEPATH` should be entered.
+> * Valid `FILEPATH` should be entered, inclusive of filename with the xml filetype.
-> * WhatsLeft application will automatically load from the new storage location when started in the future.
+> * WhatsLeft application will automatically load from the new storage location when started subsequently.
 > * If no WhatsLeft storage file is found in the designated filepath, a blank task book will be created and loaded.

 Examples:

-* `read /User/Andy/Documents`
+* `read /User/Andy/Documents/WhatsLeft.xml`
-  Loads WhatsLeft from the WhatsLeft storage file stored in /User/Andy/Documents.
+  Loads WhatsLeft from the WhatsLeft storage file stored in /User/Andy/Documents/WhatsLeft.xml

 ### 2.13.
 Changing Calendar Week: `next`
 Changes the weekly view on calendar according to specified weeks ahead.<br>
-Format: 'next [WEEKS_AHEAD]'
+Format: `next [WEEKS_AHEAD]`

 > * `WEEKS_AHEAD` is an optional field
 > * `WEEKS_AHEAD` must be an integer.